benjamin-ackerman/R_products_tutorial/README.md

 3) `>` funnels the output into a local file on your computer called 'download_data.R'. *A note for PC users:* you may need to use `wget` instead of `curl`.
 4) `Rscript` executes the script `download_data.R` from the command line (if this line doesn't work, you can open the R script manually in RStudio and run the commands).

 Now check to make sure there's a file called `candy_data.RData` in your local `data/` folder!
-If it's there, you can remove `download_data.R` from your project folder (you can enter `rm download_data.R` into the terminal console).
+If it's there, you can remove `download_data.R` from your project folder (you can do so by entering `rm download_data.R` into the terminal console).

-#### Add the `plot_candy` function to the `halloween/R` directory
+#### 4. Add the necessary R function to the package
 Our "halloween" R package will contain one function: `plot_candy`.
 This will take in a data frame, the number of top candies to plot, and the names of the columns specifying the candy name and ranking, and will produce a barplot from `ggplot` with the top ranked candies.

 The script containing the `plot_candy` function is *already written* and can be found in the `R_package` directory of this repo.
 Run the following code in the terminal to download the code for yourself:

 ```
 curl https://raw.githubusercontent.com/benjamin-ackerman/R_products_tutorial/master/R_package/plot_candy.R > R/plot_candy.R
 ```

-Note that, just like when we downloaded the data above, `curl` reads the R script from GitHub, and `>` saves the output into a script located in your local `R/` folder, which contains all of the functions for the R package.
+Just like when we downloaded the data above, `curl` reads the R script from GitHub, and `>` saves the output into a script located in your local `R/` folder.

 **Optional** If you would like to also get rid of the "hello.R" function, you can also do so from the command line by entering the following: